-|"Engaging literary fiction with compelling characters, interesting plot with twists, and
+|"Engaging literary fiction with compelling characters, an interesting plot with twists, and

-the skillful layering of several genres, including history, mystery, and, in the case of Bill Ectric‘s novel Tamper,
+the skillful layering of several genres, including history, mystery, and a dab or two of the

 If you like secret panels and passages, pulp magazines like Amazing Stories, Fate, and Weird Tales,

 Aldous Huxley's The Doors of Perception, small-town childhood escapades reminiscent of Jean

 Shepherd's A Christmas Story, arcane historical fiction, Tom Wolfe's Electric Kool-Aid Acid Test,

 Tamper is your kind of book.
 Tamper takes its name from 1940 pulp science fiction writer

 Richard Shaver, who claimed that underground mutants were tampering with his mind with